TrinhLK/Summary/Example.md

 4. All the required components/VM of the failed one will connect to new provider.

+5. A VMs cannot be duplicated.
 **Behaviors properties**
 1. if any VM is overloaded then the jobs will be passed to the under-utilized VM.
 2. If there are more than one VMs for a component types, new executions will be distributed to a less status VMs.
 3. If L increase/decrease in T_e time, R will increase/decrease correspondingly
+4. If the VMs status is over a threshold in T_bru time, no new jobs is executed in this VMs until the status down.

 ***3.2.
 Properties for Components***